fscm/tools/bootstrap/bootstrap.md

 #### Examples

-The following example will Initialise an AWS S3 Remote Backend for a new project inside the current directory:
+The following example will Initialize an AWS S3 Remote Backend for a new project inside the current directory:

 ```